cncf/tag-contributor-strategy/website/content/accessibility/deaf-and-hard-of-hearing/conference-best-practices.md

 ### Reserved seating at the front

 Have some reserved seating at the front for deaf and hard of hearing attendees.
 Many rely on lip-reading, so you want to be sure they can see the speakers well.
-And please ask speakers not to wear masks while presenting and provide social distancing opportunities instead.
+If speakers are wearing masks, it inhibits many deaf/hoh attendees from reading lips.
+Opt to provide speakers with clear masks if they prefer to wear a mask when speaking, or provide social distancing opportunities instead so they may speak maskless.

 ### Sign language interpreters